Can Neogen Corporation (NEOG) Remain Competitive?

 Piper Sandler, on the other hand, stated in their research note that they expect to see NEOG reach a price target of $25.
 The rating they have provided for NEOG stocks is “Neutral” according to the report published on July 12th, 2022.

-During the last 5 trading sessions, NEOG rose by +1.68%, which changed the moving average for the period of 200-days by -55.91% in comparison to the 20-day moving average, which settled at $15.81.
-In addition, Neogen Corporation saw -65.34% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NEOG fell by -1.46%, which changed the moving average for the period of 200-days by -57.85% in comparison to the 20-day moving average, which settled at $15.68.
+In addition, Neogen Corporation saw -67.23% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading